csh970605/csh970605.github.io/_posts/2023-11-24-BiomacEMG.md

 The equation of maximum is:
 <center>

-$ X_{max}\ = max_{1 \leq I \leq N}(x_{i})$
+$ X_{max}\ = \max_{1 \leq i \leq N}(x_{i})$
 </center>
 <br><br>

 ## Crossing the zero axis

-Crossing the zero axis is a convenient and fast way to estimate the frequency of a sampled sequence of data.<br>
-A zero crossing is the point where the sign of a function inverts into opposite.<br>
-It is a signal evaluation indicator often employed in electronics, mathematics, acoustics, and image processing.<br>
-The equation of zero crossing is:
+Crossing the zero axis is a convenient and fast way to estimate the frequency of a sampled sequence of data.
+A zero crossing is the point where the sign of a function inverts to its opposite.
+It is a signal evaluation indicator often employed in electronics, mathematics, acoustics, and image processing.
+The equation for zero crossing is:
 <center>

 $ s(x,y) \ = \ \left\{\begin{matrix}